 Email: All students must become familiar with the University's official e-mail student notification policy.
 It is your responsibility to keep the University informed as to changes in your e-mail address.
 You are expected to check e-mail on a frequent and regular basis in order to stay current with University-related communications, recognizing that certain communications may be time-critical.
 It is recommended that e-mail be checked daily.
 The complete text of this policy and instructions for updating your e-mail address are available at http://tinyurl.com/pm6ej6e which includes instructions on how to update the email address you have on record with UT.

-You are responsible for checking your e-mail and the class discussion group regularly for class work and announcements.
+You are responsible for checking your e-mail and the class discussion group on Piazza regularly for class work and announcements.

 Software: Required software for programming assignments is described on this web page: http://www.cs.utexas.edu/~scottm/cs312/software.htm